This fashion lover saved himself thousands by adopting a 'daily uniform'

 “I just needed that instant gratification in that moment,” English tells NBC News BETTER.

-He decided to change his ways after he moved to San Francisco in 2017.
+English, who now lives in San Francisco, decided to change his ways in early 2017.
 A credit card company had been sending him “nasty gram” emails, he recalls, and reality sank in.

 “That was probably when I realized I needed to scrutinize purchases a bit more and really take a critical look at things,” he says.